evkx/evkx.github.io/content/models/volkswagen/id._buzz/ID._Buzz_Pro/_index.md

 You can choose between 12 different paint colors when ordering this model.
 Additionally, you can choose between 5 wheels with sizes from 19 to 21 inches.

+The car has two [regular doors](../../../../technology/doors/) in the first row, [sliding doors](../../../../technology/doors/) in the second row and a tailgate.
 Powered doors are a standard function for the side doors.

 There is only one roof for this model.
 The standard is just a regular roof.